Update on the Community Buyout Project

-The proposals are subject to further community consultation and funding being made available and securing planning and listed building consent.
-Click on the document links below to find out more:
+The proposals are subject to further community consultation and due to the availability of funding, securing planning and finally gaining listed building consent.
+Click the document links below to find out more:

 We are working with several professional advisers, many are kindly donating their time and efforts free of charge.
 We are very grateful to them.

 Robin Patel and Catherine Gillies from Ergadia Museums and Heritage